Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: Conclusions.

 \section{Conclusions.}

-The main result of this paper is the presentation of all constant solutions of the Yang-Mills equations with $\SU(2)$ gauge symmetry for an arbitrary constant current in pseudo-Euclidean space of arbitrary finite dimension.
-Using the invariance of the Yang-Mills equations under the orthogonal transformations of coordinates and gauge invariance, we choose a specific system of coordinates and a specific gauge fixing for each constant current and obtain all constant solutions of the Yang-Mills equations in this system of coordinates with this gauge fixing, and then in the original system of coordinates with the original gauge fixing (see Remarks 1 and 2).
-We prove that the number of constant solutions of the Yang-Mills equations in terms of the strength $F$ depends on the parameters $d_J$, $x_J$, $y_J$ and hyperbolic singular values of the matrix of current $J$.
-The explicit form of these solutions and the invariant $F^2$ can always be written using hyperbolic singular values of the matrix $J$.
+The main result of this paper is the presentation of all constant solutions of the Yang--Mills equations with $\SU(2)$ gauge symmetry for an arbitrary constant current in pseudo-Euclidean space of arbitrary finite dimension and signature.
+All solutions in terms of the potential $A$, the strength $F$, and the invariant $F^2$ with references to the corresponding explicit formulas are presented in Tables 2, 3, and 4.
+Using the invariance of the Yang--Mills equations under the pseudo-orthogonal transformations of coordinates and gauge invariance, we choose a specific system of coordinates and a specific gauge fixing for each constant current and obtain all constant solutions of the Yang--Mills equations in this system of coordinates with this gauge fixing, and then in the original system of coordinates with the original gauge fixing (see Remarks 1 and 2 and the discussion in Section \ref{sect5}).
+We prove that the number of constant solutions of the Yang--Mills equations in terms of the strength $F$ depends on the parameters $d_J$, $x_J$, $y_J$ and the hyperbolic singular values of the matrix of current $J$.
+The explicit form of all solutions and the invariant $F^2$ can always be written using the hyperbolic singular values of the matrix~$J$.
+Note that sometimes we have solutions with different values of the strength $F$, but the same invariant $F^2$ (compare the columns ``$F$'' and ``$F^2$'' in Tables 2, 3, and 4).
+These and other facts require further study and comparison of the constant solutions presented in this paper with other known solutions.